It can be pretty easy to get puppy aggression and dominance issues confused, especially if you're not familiar with normal 'baby dog' behavior!

 My 15 wk old boxer just started humping legs.
 Should I get him neutered sooner then 6 months?

-It's best to have a pup 'altered' (ie either neutered or spayed) before 6 months of age for health reasons.
-For large breed dog I personally think this can wait a bit longer, but there are many differing opinions.
+It's best to have a small or mid sized pup 'altered' (ie either neutered or spayed) before 6 months of age for health reasons.
+For a large breed dog I believe this can wait a bit longer, anywhere up to a year or so, but there are many differing opinions.

 However, this sort of 'humping' behavior isn't necessarily sexual in young puppies, and tends to be more of a dominant behavior.